Remote Python Debugger

 start boolean (Optional, default: true)

 If true, the debugger will be injected on start of Home Assistant.
-Set it to false to inject it on demand using the debugpy.start service call.
+Set it to false to inject it on demand using the debugpy.start action.

 wait boolean (Optional, default: false)

 If true, wait for the debugger to connect before starting up Home Assistant.
-This option is ignore when start is set to false.
+This option is ignored when start is set to false.

 Security

-If the Home Assistant instance is behind your firewall with only the http(s) port exposed, then this is safe from outside connections.
+If your Home Assistant instance is behind a firewall with only the HTTP(S) port exposed, the debugger is safe from outside connections.

 If you want to debug something in the start-up sequence, configure the integration to wait for a connection first: